PraneshASP/solidity-testing-book/src/basic/fork-tests.md

 Therefore, it's important to tailor the test suite to the specific needs of the protocol, by focusing on what makes sense for each scenario.
 It provides a much higher level of confidence before deploying your contracts to mainnet.

+## Recap:
+So far we've looked into unit tests, integration tests and fork tests.
+Each method is all useful in its own aspect.
+When implemented correctly most bugs can be found with these tests.
+By having these three types of tests are sufficient enough to make the test suite strong enough against attacks for very basic contracts that doesn't do any crazy stuff.